aleGpereira/sublime-pdb-finder/README.md

 Usage
 -----

-*Show PDBs: Project and open files* scans all files in your project *Show PDBs: Open files only* scans only open, saved files Both are triggered from the command palette.
+* *Find PDBs: Project and open files* scans all files in your project.

+* *Find PDBs: Open files only* scans only open, saved files.

+Both are triggered from the command palette.
 No default key bindings are provided.

+If we have results, a list is going to be show with:
+    * The file name
+    * Te line in wich that pdb can be found.
+    * The content of the next line, if we have one.
+If not, EOF is shown.

 Navigating results
 __________________